thomaslaurenson/htb-api/README.md

 This project is "hacked" together, mainly to fetch some data about machines from Hack The Box.
 There are no tests and no library deployed to PyPi.
 I do not envision adding much more to the project, as I do not need any other data (yet!).
 Feel free to submit a PR, fork and modify, or just grab the `htb.py` file and extend.

-If you require a more robust library, I recommend the [`PyHackTheBox` package](https://github.com/clubby789/htb-api) - however, it does not seem to be updated to recent HTB API changes.
+If you require a more robust library, I recommend the [`PyHackTheBox` package](https://github.com/clubby789/htb-api) - however, it does not seem to be updated to recent HTB API changes, according to my testing and [this open issue](https://github.com/clubby789/htb-api/issues/62).

 ## Quickstart